 - A couple of customers from source X told me they went with a competitor already.
-Therefore, I assigned them to New status in PX.

 If the lead went with another buyer, this may not improve your CPA directly.
 However, this customer is both contactable and interested in your product or service.
-Map these leads to ‘Interested’ status to draw accurate conclusions regarding source quality.
+Map these leads to Interested status to draw accurate conclusions regarding source quality.

 - What if I wanted to use my own status mapping strategy in PX?

 You are free to use PX the way you prefer and your satisfaction is our first priority.
-However, with regards to optimization of your campaigns, we strongly advise you to follow our mapping instructions.
+However, with regards to the optimization of your campaigns, we strongly advise you to follow our mapping instructions.
 Using PX mapping statuses allows you to compare your metrics with averages across your vertical.
 This helps you compare your performance and pinpoint where your customer acquisition strategies need improvement.
 In addition, it helps our Customer Success Managers discover trends in data and price your sources right.

 - I bought a lead that picked up the phone but it turns out he is not interested in my product.
-I leave this lead under New status in PX.

 As you were able to get this person on the phone, the lead has been contacted.
 They should be mapped as Contacted because if the source sells too many leads that are not interested, this will become visible in the difference between contact and interested rates.
-Mapping this lead correctly makes it easier for you to determine that the issue is with customer interest, not contactability.
+Mapping this lead correctly makes it easier for you to determine that the issue is with customer interest, not contact ability.